Manecas1221212/romance/chapter_16.md

 "Why are you telling me this?"

 Jason leaned back.
-"Because I saw you with her at the gallery.
-Saw the way you looked—like you were drowning.
+"Because we met last night at your gallery.
+And I saw the way you looked—like you were drowning.
 I've been there.
 I know what it's like."
 He paused.
 "Look, I'm not trying to interfere in your marriage.
+I have nothing but respect for your family.
 I hope you and Anna can work things out.
 I really do.
 For your kids' sake, for everyone's sake.
 I just thought you should know who you're dealing with."

 "You sound like you're warning me."

-"I'm not."
+"I'm not warning you."
 Jason signaled for the check.
 "I'm just sharing my experience.
 What you do with it is your choice.
 Maybe she's different now.
 Maybe I was the problem.
 I don't know."
 He stood, extending his hand.
 "I hope things work out for all of you.
-I really do."
+I really do.
+I mean that."

 ---